aflin/rampart/docs/source/sql1.rst

         the user.
 DATEs may also be entered as strings representing a date/time format such as ``'1994-03-05 3:00pm'``
     VARCHAR(length):
-        Used to store text field information entirely in Texis.
+        Used to store text field information of variable size in a Texis table.
         The specified length is offered as a suggestion only, as this data type can hold an unlimited number of characters.
-In the example in Table [tab:DTypes], there may be a short description of the text, or a relatively small abstract which is stored in the field of the column itself.
+In the example in :ref:`Datatypes Table <dtypes>`, there may be a short description of the text, or a relatively small abstract which is stored in the field of the column itself.
+However the field can handle text of any size up to one gigabyte.
+    VARBYTE(length):
+        Similar to ``VARCHAR`` Used to store a byte field information of variable size.
+The specified length is offered as a suggestion only, as this data type can hold an unlimited number of bytes up to one gigabyte.
     BLOB:
         Used to store text, graphic images, audio, and so on, where the object is not stored in the table itself, but is indirectly held